top of page

 Utility trench reinstatements are another common source of potholes.
 The joint between the existing road and the asphalt used to top off the reinstatement widens over time to become a pothole.

 Some cracks form in the lower layers of a road and travel up.
 It could be that the ground beneath a road becomes unstable.
-This sometimes happens to country roads where intense rainfall causes movement or even the ground to wash away.
+This sometimes happens to country roads where intense rainfall causes movement or even causes the ground to wash away.

 Cracks widen due to the action of vehicles driving over them.
 When there is wet weather, tyres can force water into the cracks at pressure, widening them.
 Freezing spells further increase damage as water seeps into cracks and down into lower layers, expands as it turns into ice and causes more havoc.